WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo1.md

 > [!WARNING]
 > - Don't create partitions from Mass Storage Mode on Windows (because ABL will break with blank/spaces in names), your phone may be irrecoverable otherwise
 > - If you see a warning and/or error during the process, it is not normal.
 Contact us on telegram if you see anything odd, but do not continue or proceed on your own, you will break things further.
 > - Don't rerun the commands if you interrupt the process.
 You may break your partition table.
-Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 > - Do not run all commands at once.
-Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 > - Do not commit *any* typo with *any* commands.
-Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 > - Be familiar with command line interfaces.
-Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 > - When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.

 > [!IMPORTANT]